 A conflict of interest may also exist when an academic staff member is engaged in an outside activity that is of such magnitude that the obligation to the university is suffering.
 No member of the academic staff shall be absent from their regular duties except by permission of the supervisor.

 Individuals who may be affected by these policies shall consult their supervisor before making commitments to outside activities.
 Further consultation with the appropriate department chair, unit head, dean or director and/or the Institutional Advisory Committee on Outside Activities may be necessary before approving an unusual arrangement.

-Each academic staff member with a half-time appointment or more shall annually, on or before April 30, file a report of outside activities with his or her department chair/director, or other appropriate administrator, whether or not there are any reportable outside activities.
-If, during the year, significant changes in an academic staff member's reportable outside activities occur, the staff member shall immediately inform, in writing, his or her department chair and dean, director, or other appropriate administrator.
+Each academic staff member with a half-time appointment or more shall annually, on or before April 30, file a report of outside activities with their department chair/director, or other appropriate administrator, whether or not there are any reportable outside activities.
+If, during the year, significant changes in an academic staff member's reportable outside activities occur, the staff member shall immediately inform, in writing, their department chair and dean, director, or other appropriate administrator.

-When it appears that a material conflict may arise between the personal interests of a staff member and his or her public responsibilities to the university, the staff member shall notify his or her supervisor, department chair, dean, director, or other appropriate administrator by submitting a written statement describing the nature of the possible conflict.
+When it appears that a material conflict may arise between the personal interests of a staff member and their public responsibilities to the university, the staff member shall notify their supervisor, department chair, dean, director, or other appropriate administrator by submitting a written statement describing the nature of the possible conflict.
 See detailed information in UWS 8.04.

-Any academic staff member who intends to serve as an expert witness in any civil or criminal case shall promptly report the nature of the case to his or her supervisor, who shall transmit the information to the department chair and the dean or director, who in turn shall inform the chancellor.
+Any academic staff member who intends to serve as an expert witness in any civil or criminal case shall promptly report the nature of the case to their supervisor, who shall transmit the information to the department chair and the dean or director, who in turn shall inform the chancellor.